AMReX-Combustion/PeleLM/Docs/source/manual/ProblemSetup.rst

 enthalpy (i.e., :math:`\rho Y_i` and :math:`\rho h`); these are the variables that the user must fill in the initial and boundary condition routines.
 Typically, however, the primitive state (i.e., :math:`Y_i` and :math:`T`) is known directly.
-If that is the case, the user can make use of the compiled-in model-specific equation-of-state routines (``EOS::``) to translate primitive to conserved state values.
+If that is the case, the user can make use of the compiled-in model-specific equation-of-state routines (``eos.``) to translate primitive to conserved state values.
 Consult the example setups provided to see how to call these routines, and how to load the final values required for initial data.